edgenard/study_two/README.md

 ### Bonus Features (TBD)
 - [ ] Add page explaining spaced repetition.
 Link to it from footer.
+- [ ] Add static pages, About and Contact
 - [ ] Study sessions with tutor and one or more students over webRTC with a shared whiteboard.
 - [ ] Students can take a quiz during a study session.
 - [ ] Ability to drag in quiz problems that students got wrong from past quizzes during study session.